3choff/dictate/README.md

     * Streaming provider (Deepgram): toggles the `smart_format` request parameter to match the setting.
 *   **Flexible Text Insertion:** Choose between native Windows SendKeys or clipboard-based insertion for compatibility.
 *   **Voice Commands:** Execute rich text manipulation actions (e.g., "press enter", "backspace", "delete that", "select all", "press rewrite") and system shortcuts entirely through voice, with an in-app toggle to enable or disable them.
 Commands now apply consistently to both streaming and non-streaming providers.
+*   **System Tray Integration:** The app runs in the system tray with quick access to Show/Hide, Settings, and Quit.
+Close button minimizes to tray instead of exiting.
+*   **Start Hidden:** Option to launch the app hidden to system tray without showing the main window.
+*   **Launch on Startup:** Automatically start Dictate when you log in to Windows.
+Configurable in Settings → Customize.

 ## Installation